superstrap/superstrap/site/content/docs/0.1/components/card.md

 ## Card layout

-In addition to styling the content within cards, Bootstrap includes a few options for laying out series of cards.
+In addition to styling the content within cards, SuperStrap includes a few options for laying out series of cards.
 For the time being, **these layout options are not yet responsive**.

 ### Card groups